Dershowitz011/ZYYT/README.md

 ### Setting up with Carthage
 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.

-You can install Carthage with [Homebrew](http://brew.sh/) using the following command:
+You can install Carthage as shown in [Homebrew](http://brew.sh/) using the following command:

 ```bash
 $ brew update